tommilligan/WhatColorIsX/README.rst

-      -h, --help        show this help message and exit -b, --bright_hue  return a bright colour; hsl=(x,1.0,0.5) -f, --is_file     treat x as a file path to open locally
+      -h, --help        show this help message and exit -b, --bright_hue  return a bright colour; hsl=(x,1.0,0.5) -f, --is_file     treat x as a file path to open locally --images_to_try IMAGES_TO_TRY
+                        number of images to try processing before erroring

 ::